hetzneronline/community-content/tutorials/how-to-install-SmartOS/how_to_install_SmartOS_without_the_need_for_USB_flash_drive.md

 ## Step 4 - Complete the SmartOS configuration

-Once booted the server with SmartOS it comes up with an interactive configuration session to provide a minimum of parameters, like:
+Once booted, the server with SmartOS comes up with an interactive configuration session to provide a minimum of parameters, like:

 * the network and DNS configuration
 * the NTP configuration